TeachingData/basic-python/readme.md

 > So the math concepts only received a cursory review, with the course
 > focused on application.

-Do to this, the class will move very quickly through the first chapters in the workbook and the solutions provided are too elementary.
-They also required a small update in a few places - as is to be expected after 10+ years.
+Due to this, the class will move very quickly through the first chapters in the workbook and the solutions provided are too elementary.
+They also required a small update in a few places (yeah! type hints) - as is to be expected after 10+ years.

 ## License